+Halloween party games for kids are easy to come up with, but Halloween party games for adults?
+Not always as easy.
 When I was nine months pregnant and ready to burst, my partner and I were invited to a Halloween party.
 Knowing it might be our last night out for a while without having to worry about a babysitter, we happily blackened our eyes and put the letter "P" on our t-shirts (we were the black-eyed P's — get it?).
 Once there, we chatted, ate a few orange and black appetizers and then... well, that's about it.
-It was a nice night out, but could have really used a few Halloween games to take the party to the next level.
+It was a nice night out, but could have really used a few cool Halloween games to take that party to the next level.

 Conversation, food, and alcohol can be all a party needs, but given the festiveness and mischievousness of Halloween, it's fun to plan a few games and bump it up a little.
 Some games can be thrown together at the last minute; others require more preparation.
 A few of the more elaborate ones may dictate that the guests are aware in advance, in case they need to come in specific costumes or bring props with them.